Algorithmic aspects of rotor-routing and the notion of linear equivalence: A characterization of recurrect elements

 \begin{definition}[unicycle \cite{Holroyd08}] A \emph{unicycle} is a one chip-and-rotor configuration where the rotor subgraph contains a unique directed cycle, and the chip lies on this cycle. \end{definition}

 \begin{thm}[{\cite[Theorem 3.8]{Holroyd08}}] If $G$ is strongly connected, then the recurrent one chip-and-rotor configurations are exactly the unicycles. \end{thm}

 In the following theorem, we generalize this result to the general rotor-routing game.
-One of the motivations for characterizing recurrent elements in the rotor-routing game is that for chip-firing, a characterization for recurrent divisors (i.e, divisors reachable from themselves by a legal chip-firing game) is only known on Eulerian digraphs \cite{chip-reach}.
+One of the motivations for characterizing recurrent elements in the rotor-routing game is that for chip-firing, no characterization is known for recurrent divisors on general directed graphs.
+(The broadest case where a characterization is known is the case of Eulerian digraphs \cite{Perrot}.)
 Meanwhile, for rotor-routing, the following theorem gives a characterization for recurrent elements on general digraphs.
+We note that the proof of the ``only if'' direction essentially agrees with the proof of the ``only if'' direction from \cite[Theorem 3.8]{Holroyd08}.
+Let us call a strongly connected component in a digraph a \emph{sink component}, if there is no edge leaving the component.